 We encourage everyone to participate in TDOR vigils, whether virtually or in person.
-For in-person events, please participate in a way that is safe based on your community’s COVID guidelines.
 Many of our PFLAG chapters will host virtual TDOR events via their PFLAG Connects meetings.
 Find the chapter nearest you and ask how they are honoring the day.

-Sadly, 2022 has already seen at least 69 transgender or gender non-conforming people die by violent means, as aggregated by the TDOR website.
+Sadly, 2023 has already seen at least 438 transgender or gender non-conforming people die by violent means, as aggregated by the Trans Remembrance project, created by our friends at National Center for Transgender Equality.
 We say “at least,” because often these stories go unreported or misreported.
 As in previous years, the majority of lives taken were those of Black and Latina transgender women.

-As PFLAGers–as human beings–it is imperative that we boldly, loudly, and publicly honor those we have lost to anti-trans violence and hate, and speak out against violence anywhere we see it.
+As PFLAG members and supporters–as human beings–it is imperative that we boldly, loudly, and publicly honor those we have lost to anti-trans violence and hate, and speak out against violence anywhere we see it.